aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_03_BoundaryValueProblems.md

     \frac{T_1 - 2T_2 + T_3}{\Delta x^2} = b_2
 \end{equation}

 For this one, there is nothing to change.
-The next lines of the system also remain unchanged up to,
+The next lines of the system also remain unchanged up to (and including),

 \begin{equation}
     \frac{T_{nx-4} - 2T_{nx-3} + T_{nx-2}}{\Delta x^2} = b_{nx-3}
 \end{equation}

-Taking into account $T_{nx-1}=0$, the equation around grid node $nx-2$ then becomes:
+Then, taking into account $T_{nx-1}=0$, the equation around grid node $nx-2$ becomes:

 \begin{equation}
     \frac{T_{nx-3} - 2T_{nx-2}}{\Delta x^2} = b_{nx-2}
 \end{equation}

-If we collect the above equations back into a matrix system we get:
+If we collect these $nx-2$ equations back into a matrix system we get:

 \begin{align}
 \frac{1}{\Delta x^2}